-perkstobeinginfinite asked: Who is Tobias Huisman and why did you dedicate the book to him?
+perkstobeinginfinite said: Who is Tobias Huisman and why did you dedicate the book to him?

 Tobias was one of the first nerdfighters and was extremely active in the first forums set up around Brotherhood 2.0.
 He is also a very nice guy.
 Over the four years between my meeting him and the publication of WGWG, I watched Tobias become comfortable and open with his sexual orientation (he’s gay) and also saw the many challenges that he faced with integrity and courage.
 He inspired a lot of the book, so I wanted to dedicate it to him.

 tesswillow-deactivated20130606 said: I was just wondering, what was the writing process like for this book?